AntSimi/py-eddy-tracker/doc/grid_identification.rst

 Shell/bash command
 ******************

-Bash command will allow to process one grid, it will apply a filter and an identification.
+Bash command will allow you to process one grid, it will apply a filter and an identification.

 .. code-block:: bash